lingtalfi/Light-Realist/doc/pages/realist-conception-notes.md

 2019-09-25

-Same as list action groups, except that they are using a **ListGeneralActionHandler** object to handle them, and the items cannot be nested (i.e. no recursion is allowed).
+Same as list action groups, except that they are using a **ListGeneralActionHandler** object to handle them.
+The array structure used is the [generic action item](https://github.com/lingtalfi/Light_Realist/blob/master/doc/pages/generic-action-item.md).

 ### Button markup